0xc000022070/zen-browser-flake/.github/README.md

 ## 1Password

 Zen has to be manually added to the list of browsers that 1Password will communicate with.
 See [this wiki article](https://wiki.nixos.org/wiki/1Password) for more information.
 To enable 1Password integration, you need to add the line `.zen-wrapped` to the file `/etc/1password/custom_allowed_browsers`.

+## LICENSE

+This project is licensed under the [MIT License](./LICENSE).

+You are free to use, modify, and distribute this software, provided that the original copyright and permission notice are retained.
+For more details, refer to the full [license text](./LICENSE).